menandmice/micetro_docs/guides/implementation/adding_dns.rst

 Adding DNS servers
 ==================

-After installation, the Men&Mice Suite contains no data about DNS servers.
+After installation, Micetro contains no data about DNS servers.
 These need to be added through the Management Console.

 DNS servers require :ref:`install-controllers` and need to be added using their fully qualified names (such as ``dns1.europe.ad.mmdemo.local``).